N7ghtm4r3/Glider-Desktop/README.md

 **v1.0.2**

-This is a Java Based open source project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem This repository contains the Desktop version of **Glider**, so if you want to customize you can fork it and work on it, if there are any errors, fixes to do or some idea to upgrade this project, please open a ticket or contact us to talk about, thanks and good
+This is a Java Based open source self-hosted project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem This repository contains the Desktop version of **Glider**, so if you want to customize you can fork it and work on it, if there are any errors, fixes to do or some idea to upgrade this project, please open a ticket or contact us to talk about, thanks and good